Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 Caffeine and Anxiety: The Bottom Line

-Caffeine is not the innocuous substance it seems to be.
+Caffeine is not the innocuous substance it might seem to be.

-The evidence is overwhelming that caffeine, a psychoactive drug, can exacerbate or cause anxiety.
+The evidence is overwhelming that this psychoactive drug can exacerbate or cause anxiety.

-Caffeine causes anxiety by many mechanisms — increasing stress hormones, reducing calming neurotransmitters, causing reactive hypoglycemia, depleting nutrients, and reducing blood flow to the brain.
+Caffeine causes anxiety by many mechanisms — increasing stress hormones, reducing calming neurotransmitters, depleting nutrients, and reducing blood flow to the brain.